Jakub20001/AI-Business-Empire/docs/architecture.md

-# 🏗️ Architektura systemu - AI Business Empire
+# 🏗️ System Architecture - Imperium AI Biznesu

-## 1. Struktura projektu (Monorepo)
+## 1. Project Structure (Monorepo)
-Projekt wykorzystuje strukturę monorepo, która gromadzi wszystkie niszowe moduły AI w jednym repozytorium.
+The project uses a monorepo structure that stores all niche AI modules in a single repository.